 These requirements are not trivial when considering the level of technological rigour these projects must adhere to in terms of correctness and reliability to be useful.
 It is not enough to meet these criteria sometimes.
 This means for automation to be of any value, the system must then meet these requirements reliably:

-Identify and separate a patient from a conversation with multiple speakers (based upon speech patterns)
+This is a future goal, but not in this project.

 Track that patients progress or deterioration relative to previous conversations